bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 **POS system development can be tailored to meet specific needs** such as supporting old desktop hardware which may be still used by end users, especially in hospitality.
 Point-of-sale software's main functionality is ensuring **a smooth connection between hardware and software components**.

-## Key features to include in modern POS software development
+## Key POS features to include in modern POS software development

 POS systems are versatile solutions that **consist of dozens of features, additional applications, and POS hardware**, forming the technological backbone for managing client orders in restaurants, hotels, and retail settings.